Do you know the essential duties and responsibilities of your classification and, more importantly, of related, higher-paid classifications?

 Every job classification has an associated job description, and every job description has been bargained with SEIU-UHW.
 Job descriptions contain, at a minimum:

-- An educational requirement,
+- An education requirement,

 - An experience requirement,